syncronicc/Public/Player Binder/README.md

 # Player Binder
-> A compact binder that tracks whenever a player joins/leaves or the character gets added/removed.
+> A compact singleton binder that tracks whenever a player joins/leaves or the character gets added/removed.
 It also send all the players / characters at once as a solution for when the server doesnt load fast enough.

 > I highly recommend this instead of repeating the same code over and over again and its a better solution that gets EVERY player!
 # Usage